Degenerative lumbar disc disease case file with pain radiating down the front of the thigh.

 She consulted a chiropractor in the UK who said she had a sacroiliac condition, and prescribed a belt which didn't help.
 In her defence, the chiropractor didn't have the xrays that clued me in, though SI conditions don't typically cause pain running down the front of the thigh.

-On her return home she consulted her doctor who sent her for xrays; the conclusion was lumbar stenosis and hence this degenerative lumbar disc disease case file.
+On her return home she consulted her doctor who sent her for xrays; the conclusion was spinal stenosis and hence this degenerative lumbar disc disease case file.
 There was nothing to be done, and she must learn to live with the pain as she was too old for an operation.

 So, what did we find in the examination of her back and leg?